-Bonds Payable from Property Taxes.
-The Bonds are secured solely by and payable from ad valorem property taxes levied for the Bonds under the Ordinance and disbursed under the Trust Agreement, and from certain other legally available funds.
-The Board has the power and is obligated to levy ad valorem taxes without limitation as to rate or amount upon all property subject to taxation by the City (except certain property which is taxable at limited rates) in an amount sufficient for the payment of the principal of and interest on the Bonds.
+The Bonds are secured by and payable solely from the ad valorem taxes levied for the Bonds under the Ordinance and disbursed under the Declaration of Trust and from certain other legally available funds.
+The Board has the power and is obligated to annually levy ad valorem property taxes upon all property subject to taxation by the City without limitation of rate or amount (except certain personal property which is taxable at limited rates) for the payment of principal of and interest on the Bonds.
+The Bonds and the Other Proposition A Bonds are payable on a parity basis from ad valorem taxes levied pursuant to Proposition A.